Updated on 18th September 2025 | 3:21 PM | #XATSyllabus2026

 Abhijit Guha |

 The XAT syllabus includes important topics that aim to develop analytical, quantitative, and logical reasoning skills essential for future management professionals.
-Some of the important topics covered under XAT 2026 syllabus are as follows:
+You can check out this page or visit the Career Launcher website to know the detailed XAT syllabus 2026.

 If you are also preparing for CAT while preparing for XAT, except for the Decision Making section of XAT, your preparation strategy will remain the same.